-subscribeOn applies to the subscription process, when that backward chain is constructed.
-As a consequence, no matter where you place the subscribeOn in the chain, it always affects the context of the source emission.
-However, this does not affect the behavior of subsequent calls to publishOn-they still switch the execution context for the part of the chain after them.
+subscribeOn applies to the subscription process, when the backward chain is being constructed.
+It is usually recommended to place it immediately after the source of data, as intermediate operators can affect the context of the execution.

-- Changes the Thread from which the whole chain of operators subscribes - Picks one thread from the Scheduler
+However, this does not affect the behavior of subsequent calls to publish0n-they still switch the execution context for the part of the chain after them.

-Only the earliest subscribeOn call in the chain is actually taken into account.
+- Changes the Thread from which the whole chain of operators subscribes - Picks one thread from the Scheduler - NOTE: Only the closest subscribeOn call in the downstream chain effectively schedules subscription and request signals to the source or operators that can intercept them (doFirst, doOnRequest).
+Using multiple subscribeOn calls will introduce unnecessary Thread switches that have no value.